-Our goal with BSD UNIX Toolbox is to pack a lot of useful information for using BSD systems into a small package that you can carry around with you.
-To that end, we describe:
+Our goal with Mac OS X UNIX Toolbox is to pack a lot of useful information for using UNIX tools and systems into a small package that you can carry around with you.
+To that end, we describe the following:

-- Commands Tons of command line examples to use BSD systems in helpful and clever ways - GUI Tools Quick pointers to graphical administration tools to configure your system - □ Software packages Short procedures to find and download tons of applications - □ Online resources Listings of the best locations to find BSD forums, mailing lists, IRC channels, and other online resources - Local documentation Tools for gathering more information from man pages, doc directories, help commands, and other resources on your BSD system is the quickest path to getting the information you need to use your BSD system to its fullest extent.
+- □ Commands-Tons of command-line examples to use BSD systems in helpful and clever ways - □ GUI tools-Quick pointers to graphical administration tools to configure your system - Software packages-Short procedures to find and download tons of applications - □ Online resources-Listings of the best locations to find BSD forums, mailing lists, IRC channels, and other online resources - Local documentation-Tools for gathering more information from man pages, doc directories, help commands, and other resources on your BSD system

-Because you're not a beginner with BSD systems, you won't see a lot of screenshots of windows, icons, and menus.
-What you will see, however,
+Because you're not a beginner with Mac OS X, you won't see a lot of screenshots of windows, icons, and menus.
+What you will see, however, is the quickest path to getting the information you need in order to use UNIX on Mac OS X to its fullest extent.